 The table on the next page may be used for an overview of maximum allowed bottom times at various depth levels depending on the maximum depth of the multilevel dive.
 PROBLEM: A dive is planned for 28 metres.
 Maximum exploitation of bottom times at all depth levels is wanted.
 How should the dive be planned?
 SOLUTION: The next deeper table depth is 30 metres.
 Review the column 30 30 metres and read the maximum bottom time which is 20 min.
 Next level is 24 metres.
 The diver has 20 minutes to spend at diving depths ranging between 24 and 30 metres.
 Maximum allowed bottom time at 24 metres is 5 minutes, next level is 18 metres.
 The diver may spend 5 minutes at diving depths ranging between 18 and 24 metres.
 The next level is 12 metres.
 The diver can spend 10 minutes in diving depths ranging 12 and 18 metres.
 The diver can spend 40 min shallower than 12 metres.
 The dive should be completed with a 5 min safety stop between 3 and 6 metres.

 Multilevel dives with other separation of depth levels.
 The dive may be planned with other levels/bottom times than those listed as long as the above listed restrictions are respected.
 This will allow longer dive times at shallower depths.
 PROBLEM: A diver is planning a short (5 min) inspection dive at 32 metres.
 The rest of the dive is planned to be take place from 18 metres depth to the surface.
 How could this dive be planned?
 SOLUTION: The bottom time at the deepest level should be planned for 10 min to accommodate ascent time to the next level.
 We should use the 33 metre table and note that a bottom time of 10 min is penalized with a Repetitive Group Designator of ”D”.
 The next depth level is 18 metres where Repetitive Group Designator ”D” will give a Residual Nitrogen Time of 25 min.
-Equivalent bottom time is not allowed to exceed 60 min at 18 metres and such a dive will give a Repetitive Group ”K”.
+Maximum bottom time for a no-decompression dive to 18 meters is not allowed to exceed 60 min and such a dive will give a Repetitive Group ”K”.
 The final part of the dive could be planned with a maximum depth level of either 12 or 9 metres.
 Actual bottom time should not be allowed to exceed 40 min if the dive is planned with a 12 metre limit.
 Actual bottom time should not be allowed to exceed 70 min if a maximum diving depth of 9 metres is sufficient.
 (Repetitive Group Designator ”K” penalize the 9 metre table with 170 min Residual Nitrogen Time.)
 The diver should execute a 5 min safety stop at the very end of the dive.